-James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
+James has seven years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

 An email signature is a must-have, as it helps create a lasting impression for you and your business.
 A good sign-off can be a make or break for your email.
 If you’ve just started planning a new signature, or you’ve never created one before, this post is for you.

 So why is an email signature so important?
-The simple answer to this: email signatures grasp attention.
-With the average worker receiving 121 emails a day, what makes yours stand out from your prospect's inbox is a memorable sign-off.
+The simple answer is this: email signatures grasp attention.
+With the average worker receiving 121 emails a day, what makes yours stand out in your prospect's inbox is a memorable sign-off.

 On top of the fact that it helps you stand out from the crowd, your signature is also an important marketing tool.
-It allows you, in a small, short, easy-to-find location, to communicate your best business offerings and keep your clients in the loop of company updates.
+It allows you, in a small, short, easy-to-find location, to communicate your business offerings and keep your clients in the loop of company updates.

 Treat your email signature like a business card

 You don't have to give it out personally - it's automatically presented every time you send an email.
 Because so many different recipients will see it, it's important to make sure it's as good as it can be.

 Your email signature should match your brand identity

 Chances are you're creating a signature not just for yourself but to also represent a business or organization.
 If the signature is for your company, it’s important that the style is aligned with your brand identity.

 Remember that this email signature also represents your company (unless you're a freelancer) and so should remain professional.
-Try not to use too many flashy or bright colours, like in this example:
+Try not to use too many flashy or bright colors, like in this example:

 Mobile view and responsiveness